opencog/opencog/examples/pln/inference-control-learning/README.md

    the backward chainer for speeding it up.

-For now it is a toy experiment with a small taylored series over a small knowledge-base.
+For now it is a toy experiment with a small taylored series over a small, constant knowledge-base.
 No ECAN is even necessary.
 The learned inference control rule should be that double deduction is useful.

 Knowledge-base
 --------------